Krishtronomy/TravelBuddy/README.md

 * Windups:
   * A unique 'typewriter' like effect library for react.
 This was used on the TravelBuddy homepage to add another stylistic element for user engagement.

+* Rails:
+    * A Ruby framework that includes everything needed to create database-backed web applications following the MVC pattern or Web API's.
+    This was used to create the Backend Server and database and to serve API requests made by the client.

+* Knock:
+    * A ruby gem used for Authentication based on JSON Web Tokens(JWT).
+    This was used on the backend for the User model to create bearer tokens to allow for Authentication.

+* Bcrypt:
+    * A ruby gem used for securing and encrypting user passwords.
+    This was used along-side Knock to encrypt user passwords stored in the database.

+* Rack-CORS:
+    * A gem which provides support for handling Cross-Origin Resource Sharing (CORS).
+This was used to allow our client/front-end application to make calls to the back-en server.

+* AWS-SDK-S3:
+    * A gem for Amazon Simple Storage Service (Amazon S3).
+    This gem was used to store and persist images which are uploaded by a user from the front-end.

+* Active_Model_Serializers:
+    * A gem for formatting JSON easily, it allows to enable specific attributes needed for access.
+This gem was used to Serialise the image url needed for storing images in AWS S3.

+* Dotenv-rails:
+    * This gem allows to autoload the .ENV file needed for Configuration Variables.
+This was used to store secret keys and API credentials without exposing them within the Codebase.

 ## Dataflow Diagram: